- The Source Code Manager

 - On the "Home" pane, in the "Environment" group, expand "Options" and select "General options of WEBDEV".

-- In the "General" tab, the option "Checking out the elements during the first modification" is used to switch all the next opened projects to automatic mode.
+- In the "General" tab, the option "Check out elements during the first modification" is used to switch all the next opened projects to automatic mode.

 Opening a project element to modify its characteristics

 To modify the characteristics of a project element managed by the SCM: